 BARBOURSVILLE – Though he said he is humbled to receive it, Attorney Jon D. Hoover’s accessibility to clients and his attention to detail has yet again earned him this year’s 10 Best Family Law Attorney for Client Satisfaction – the fifth year running he has been so honored.

-“I take a great deal of pride in making myself available for my clients whether through the phone or an email or a personal meeting,” Hoover told The
+“I take a great deal of pride in making myself available for my clients whether through the phone or an email or a personal meeting,” Hoover told The West Virginia Record.

 The award, presented by the American Institute of Family Law Attorneys (AIOFLA), a third-party attorney rating organization, is presented based on nominations made by clients or peers, through research and AIOFLA recommendations.
 The selection process looks for those attorneys who have achieved the highest success in the field of family law without sacrificing the service and support they provide.
 An annual list is also created by the organization to serve as a resource for clients during the attorney selection process.